StackVista/stackstate-docs/setup/agent/k8sTs-kubernetes-openshift.md

 OpenShift has its own system for forwarding logs and can be configured to send logs to StackState.

 1. If not already set up, [set up cluster logging on your OpenShift cluster \(docs.openshift.com\)](https://docs.openshift.com/container-platform/4.11/logging/cluster-logging-deploying.html).
-It is not necessary to install a log store on OpenShift to forward logs to StackState, this can be skipped from the setup.
+It isn't necessary to install a log store on OpenShift to forward logs to StackState, this can be skipped from the setup.
 The Collector (Fluentd) does need to be set up correctly.

 2. Create a file `logforwarder.yaml`, with the following contents (be sure to replace the `<STACKSTATE_RECEIVER_API_ADDRESS>`)